Johncvieri/Oto-YT/PROJECT_ANALYSIS.md

 # YouTube Automation System - Comprehensive Analysis & Recent Improvements
 ## AI Memory File - All analysis and changes for this project are documented here

-This file serves as the persistent memory for all AI agents working on this YouTube Automation System project.
+This file serves as the persistent memory for all AI agents working on this YouTube Automation System project, dan bagaimana cara ai coder yg digunakan untuk membangun project ini.
 Every analysis, change, problem, and solution is documented here to ensure continuity across AI interactions.

 ## Updated Analysis Based on n8n Documentation (docs.n8n.io/hosting)